box/box-windows-sdk-v2/migration-guides/from-v5-to-v10.md

 The library is available on nuget in form of [Box.V2.Core](https://www.nuget.org/packages/Box.V2.Core) and [Box.V2](https://www.nuget.org/packages/Box.V2) package.
 Using `Box.V2.Core` artifact should be preferred as it is compatible with the same target frameworks as `Box.V2` and more.

-Soon we are going to introduce v6 version of Box Windows SDK V2 that will combine namespace `Box.V2` from the v5 and `Box.Sdk.Gen` namespace from the v10 version of the SDK so that code from both versions could be used in the same project.
+We have also introduced v6 version of Box Windows SDK V2 that consolidates both the manually maintained `Box.V2` namespace from v5 and the new, auto-generated `Box.Sdk.Gen` namespace from v10.
 If you would like to use a feature available only in the new SDK, you won't need to necessarily migrate all your code to use generated SDK at once.
 You will be able to use a new feature from the `Box.Sdk.Gen` namespace, while keeping the rest of your code unchanged.
-Note that it may be required to use fully qualified class names to avoid conflicts between two packages.
 However, we recommend to fully migrate to the v10 of the SDK eventually.
+More information about v6 version can be found in the [migration guide from v5 to v6](./from-v5-to-v6.md).

 You can find `Box.V2.Core` package, and it's latest version [on nuget](https://www.nuget.org/packages/Box.V2.Core).
 You can install this SDK via powershell: